Danny7226/PasswdDB/README.md

-# PasswdDB
+# SecretDB
-A simple server that stores password with server-side encryption using tenant-specified private key;
+A simple server that stores secrets with server-side encryption using tenant-specified private key;

-For security, either use it within your localhost, or always use **https** when running this server on a remote env
+For security, either use it within your localhost, or always use **https** when running this server on a remote desktop

 ### Background
-This project is about a servlet container service that stores encrypted password on disk.
+This project sets/spins up a servlet container service that stores encrypted secrets on disk.

 For fun, it doesn't use Spring frameworks, but vanilla tomcat servlet container with self-registered servlets

 ### Spin up server
 ```
 mvn package

-java -jar target/PasswdDB-1.0-SNAPSHOT.jar
+java -jar target/SecretDB-1.0-SNAPSHOT.jar
 ```

 or